yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 "Now, let me count in my cute voice!!"
 Ms Lee said.

-When our class heard that, we felt even more embarrassed (sorry 😅😅) and had to stretch our muscles.
+When our class heard that, we felt even more embarrassed (sorry 😅😅) and had to stretch our muscles with a few people looking at us quizically.
 After that few seconds, she asked us to count in our own cute voice.
-We actually did not want to stretch with our "cute" voice as it was really really *really* embarrasing... but we still had to do t anyway if not Ms Lee would hold us back from recess.
+We actually did not want to stretch with our "cute" voice as it was really really *really* embarrasing... but we still had to do it anyway if not Ms Lee would hold us back from recess.

 So, after that, Ms Lee asked us to count with our sexy (?!) voice and our cartoon voice.
-We felt really awkward but at least that we shamed ourselves together! 🤩🤩 The students from other classes who walked past would also look at us with a wierd expression.
+We felt really weird but at least that we shamed ourselves together! 🤩🤩 The students from other classes who walked past would also look at us with a confused expression.
 Mdm Loh also stretched with us, and we had a lot (?) of fun!

 Soon, we had to do jumping jacks (I'm not really going to talk about this that much) we had to do it many many times cos we were not in sync but we were still let off for recess.
 Ms Lee said that her standards were that everyone has to be in sync when doing the jumping jacks and counting.